Omaha Passenger Injury Lawyer

 But it is important to note that comparative negligence primarily applies during a personal injury trial.
 Given that nine out of ten claims are settled out of court, these laws may not impact your claim.
 However, the legal team at Bottlinger Law L.L.C. prepares each case as if it is going to trial and will assess liability before negotiations to ensure you have the best chance of receiving the maximum available settlement or jury verdict for your injuries.

 Oftentimes, drivers are the focus of auto accident claims.
 They are the ones that are expected to share insurance details and contact attorneys, but passengers have the same exact same rights.
 That is why we at Bottlinger Law L.L.C. are dedicated to providing sound legal advice to all accident victims, including passengers.
 If a negligent driver caused your injuries, our lead Omaha car accident attorney can thoroughly investigate your case, review every available insurance policy, and advocate for full compensation for your injuries.
-To get started on a claim, call our office at (402) 505-8234.
-We offer every potential client a free consultation and will not accept a single dime from you unless we win your claim.
+To get started on a claim, call our office at (402) 810-7232.
+We offer every potential client a FREE consultation and we don’t get paid until we win your claim.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with attorney Jason Bottlinger.